 Shoes must be black, low-heeled and of a sensible design.

-Trousers must be plain black fabric in a classic style - that is, not narrow fitting at the bottom of the trouser.
+bottom of the trouser.
 Although many different styles are sold by local stores as school uniform trousers, the Governors and Senior Leadership Team of Harrow Way School reserve the right to decide which styles may be worn.